-To better your chances of acceptance, we encourage all interested PTA applicants to submit their completed application early in the enrollment process which opens in August of each year.
+To improve your chance of acceptance, we encourage all applicants to submit their completed application early in the enrollment process.
+This opens in August of each year.
 The next class will begin Summer 2017.

-To be eligible for admission, the applicant must have a minimum GPA of 2.5 in both science and non-science prerequisite courses and must have completed a minimum of 48 quarter units (or 32 semester units) at an accredited college or university.
+To be eligible for admission, applicants must have a minimum 2.5 GPA in both science and non-science prerequisite courses.
+They must also have completed a minimum 48 quarter units (or 32 semester units) at an accredited college or university.
 Admission is a selective process.
 Criteria used include: science and non-science, GPA, completion of subject requirements, interview, essay, recommendations, and work or observation/volunteer experience.

 See school admissions page for further information and to apply for this program.

 Prerequisite college course requirements for admission

 Please complete the check sheet above and bring with you to your advising appointment.
 You are also encouraged to bring college transcripts from colleges where you have completed your prerequisites.
 Unofficial copies are ok initially, but official copies must be requested and supplied during the application process.

 Deadline for PTA applications is April 1st prior to a June start date.
 Classes may fill sooner than published deadlines based on early completed applications.
 Applications submitted early are given priority in the admissions process.
 We encourage students to apply early within the enrollment period, due to the popularity of this program.
 Waiting or putting off submitting your application or not completing all admissions requirements early on, may decrease your chances of acceptance.